Details of the COMPASS Writing Section

 What Skills Are Tested in COMPASS Writing Exam?

-The COMPASS writing test is an untimed computer adaptive test used to measure the ability of a student to pick up college level courses.
+The writing skills section of COMPASS is an untimed computer adaptive test used to measure the ability of a student to pick up college level courses.
 It is often conducted after admission to a college as a part of orientation to understand the student profiles and to prescribe preparatory courses to them.

 The Nature of the Test:

-On a broad level, the COMPASS writing test is an English test used to measure the ability of a student at recognizing errors in English language usage.
-It might be surprising that contrary to the name of the test, the COMPASS writing test is not a test scored from writing essays.
-It is actually a multiple-choice test, where errors have to be identified and corrected from a pre-existing essay in the test.
-The errors in the essays can be related to:
+On a broad level, this section is an English test used to measure the ability of a student at recognizing errors in English language usage.
+It might be surprising that contrary to the name of the test, it is not scored on essay writing.
+It is actually a multiple-choice test, where errors have to be identified and corrected from a pre-existing essay.
+The errors in it can be related to:

 - - Grammar